argoproj/argo-workflows/docs/stress-testing.md

 If this fails, just try running it again.

-* Open https://localhost:2746/workflows/argo and check it loads and that you can run a workflow.
+* Open http://localhost:2746/workflows and check it loads and that you can run a workflow.
 * Open http://localhost:9090/metrics and check you can see the Prometheus metrics.
 * Open http://localhost:9091/graph and check you can see a Prometheus graph.
-* Open http://localhost:6060 and check you can access pprof.
+* Open http://localhost:6060/debug/pprof and check you can access pprof.

-Open `test/stress/main.go` and run it with a small number (e.g. 10) workflows and make sure they complete.
+Run `go run ./test/stress/tool -n 1`  to test with a small number workflows and make sure they complete.

 Do you get `ImagePullBackOff`?
 Make sure image is `argoproj/argosay:v2` in  `kubectl -n argo edit workflowtemplate massive-workflow`.